surfer190/fixes/docs/kubernetes/kubernetes-up-and-running.md

     kubectl expose --type=NodePort

-> This can be intergrated with hardware or software load balancers
+> This can be integrated with hardware or software load balancers

 View the port assigned to the pod: